FailAcademy/learning/adp-vancouver/_lessons/week-01/01-introducing-postgres.md

 ---

+## Exercise 4

+Finish up your database by adding the Users table. <br/>
+Here are the columns we'll need to add:

+- id
+- email
+- password
+- fullname
+- bio

+---

 ## Lab activity

 Now that we've created the database tables for our project application, use the `INSERT` command to populate your tables with some mock data.